GUIDE Japan in March

-At the Nagashibina event at Shimogamo-jinja in Kyoto , you can pay a small fee and partake in the ancient custom of setting straw dolls adrift on the river.
+At the Nagashibina event at Shimogamo-jinja in Kyoto , you can pay a small fee and partake in the ancient custom of setting dolls made of colored paper adrift on the river.
 Elsewhere in Kyoto, the shrine festivities at Ichihime-jinja feature live demonstrations of Heian period (794-1185) courtly games by performers in authentic period costumes.
-Lastly, Hokyoji Temple opens its vast doll collection for public viewing from March 1 to 3.
+Lastly, Hokyoji Temple opens its vast doll collection for public viewing on certain days around March.

 Light and color figure prominently in March celebrations, with nighttime illuminations being a common feature of festivals in Kansai.
-Kyoto's Higashiyama district hosts the Hanatoro Festival (March 9-18) in which thousands of lanterns light up a route stretching from Shoren-in to Kiyomizudera Temple .
+Kyoto's Higashiyama district hosts the Kyoto Higashiyama Hanatouro in which thousands of lanterns light up a route stretching from Shoren-in Temple to Kiyomizudera Temple .
 During this time, various temples along the route extend their hours to stage lavish illuminations for visitors.

-If you're in Kansai, you can take advantage of a generous two-week window to attend the March Grand Sumo Tournament at Edion Arena in Osaka .
+If you're in Kansai, you can take advantage of a generous two-week window to attend the March Grand Sumo Tournament at EDION Arena Osaka in Osaka .
 It is advisable to book in advance, as only a small number of tickets are allocated for sale on the day.
 For information on schedules and booking, please consult the following link: http://www.sumo.or.jp/EnTicket/

 Less famous and fewer in number than cherry blossoms, plum blossoms are also a favorite in Japan and a symbol of early spring.
 Typically, the season begins in February and lasts into March, with dates varying from place to place.
-The famous Kairakuen Garden in Ibaraki has a season beginning in late February and ending in mid-March.
-Bairin Park in Gifu Prefecture spans the month of March, peaking somewhere around the middle of the month.
+The famous Kairakuen Garden in Ibaraki is planted with both early and late-blooming varieties and is open from mid-January until early April.
+Plum trees can also be enjoyed from mid-January to the end of March at Bairin Park in Gifu Prefecture .

-Warmer areas of Japan start to welcome cherry blossoms in late March, and you can generally count on seeing them in Tokyo during the last ten days of the month.
+Warmer areas of Japan start to welcome cherry blossoms in late March, and you can generally count on seeing them in Tokyo around the end of March.
 Other big cities like Kyoto , Osaka , Nagoya and Fukuoka follow a similar timeline, varying from year to year.
 While cherry blossom season is short in individual locations, it runs nationwide, through April and into early May.
 The following has a useful guide for peak blossoming periods around Japan: https://www.jnto.go.jp/sakura/eng/index.php